thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 });
 {% endhighlight %}

-p.
 The first argument of the define function is our dependency array, we can pass in any modules we like in the future.

-h3.
-App.js Building our applications main module
+## App.js Building our applications main module

-p.
 Our applications main module should always remain quite light weight.
 This tutorial covers only setting up a Backbone Router and initializing it in our main module.

 The router will then load the correct dependencies depending on the current URL.